 What Do We Know: Autism Screening, Diagnosis, & Supporting Young Children & Families

 Children can be diagnosed with autism spectrum disorder as early as 18 months, but delays in social and communication skills and other signs can appear earlier in life.
-This webinar will cover the prevalence of autism in the US and common red flags.
-The screening and diagnosis process of young children with autism will also be discussed.
-Strategies for partnering with and supporting families through this process will be shared.
+This webinar covers the prevalence of autism in the US and common red flags.
+The screening and diagnosis process of young children with autism is also discussed.
+Strategies for partnering with and supporting families through this process are shared.

 Continuing Education (CE) Credit